phax/peppol-commons/README.md

 # News and noteworthy

+* v8.5.2 - work in progress
+    * Updated the truststore by removing the old (expired) Let's Encrypt root certificates.
 * v8.5.1 - 2021-03-26
     * Updated to OpenPeppol eDEC Code Lists v7.4
 * v8.5.0 - 2021-03-22